Date: 20 Dec 1954

 She had lived in Duncan Road, Southsea.
 Her husband said that he had been expecting Edith Baker back home from an afternoon whist drive at about 5pm on 20 December 1954 but that at about 5.10pm he received a message saying that she had been involved in an accident in Duncan Road between Worthing Road and Albert Road.
 He said that he spoke to the person that gave him the message but that she told him that she could not say what had happened.

-The 15-year-old cyclist, a rivet boy that also lived in Duncan Road, that said he hit Edith Baker's body in the road said that he was riding his bicycle in Duncan Road towards Worthing Road, going at about 10mph when he hit her.
+The 15-year-old cyclist, a rivet boy that also lived in Duncan Road, that said he hit Edith Baker's body whilst she was lying in the road.
+He said that he was riding his bicycle in Duncan Road towards Worthing Road, going at about 10mph when he hit her.
 He said, 'I did not see anyone in front of me.
 I suddenly went up in the air.
 When I got up I saw an elderly lady lying in the road'.

 When the coroner asked the rivet boy why he didn't see Edith Baker, the rivet boy said that he thought it was because Edith Baker was lying in the road when he had hit her.